Red panda

 Fact file

-• Like the giant panda, red pandas have a modified wrist bone that acts like a sixth digit or false thumb.
-This helps them grip branches and their favourite food, bamboo
+• Red pandas have a modified wrist bone that acts like a false thumb - this helps them grip branches and their favourite food, bamboo

 • The name 'panda' comes from the Nepalese word 'nigalya panya', which means 'bamboo eater'